 Yes.
-You are welcome to make additional payments or even pay the loan in full without penalty.
+You are welcome to make additional payments or even pay the loan in full with no early repayment fee.
 You can make manual payments at any time from the PayPal Working Capital Dashboard.

 Automatic payments as a percentage of your sales will continue, even if you make additional payments through the Dashboard, until your balance is paid in full.

 No. Your fixed loan fee is determined at the time of application and won’t change as a result of additional payments.

 There is also no early repayment fee if you make additional payments or pay the loan in full.

 If the lender approves your application, after you agree to the Terms and Conditions, funds are automatically transferred to your PayPal account in minutes.

 Automatic repayments begin 72 hours after you receive your loan.
 For example, if you apply and receive your funds on Monday, repayments will begin with Thursday’s sales.

 Automatic repayments are deducted as soon as sales occur.

 To get more funds, you’ll need to apply for another loan.
 The lender issues PayPal Working Capital loans one at a time and we don’t currently offer a way to add funds to an existing loan.
 You may be eligible to apply for another loan after you pay any existing loan in full.

 Once you’ve paid off your existing PayPal Working Capital loan (and waited up to 3 business days for your final payment to process), you can apply for a new loan by visiting http://www.paypal.com/workingcapital and completing the application form.